 11. Wander around Wightwick Manor and Gardens

-For a glimpse into 19th century life, visit magnificent Wightwick Manor near Wolverhampton.
+For a glimpse into 19th-century life, visit the magnificent Wightwick Manor near Wolverhampton.
 This stately Victorian home brims with original Arts and Crafts furniture and décor.

 The sprawling gardens dazzle too with herb gardens, orchards, ponds, and more.
 Guided tours provide insight into the home’s well-preserved interiors and architecture, making it a top stop for history and design buffs alike.

 Just a quick jaunt from the city center, immerse yourself in Wolverhampton’s heritage at Wightwick Manor.

 Admission: Adults – £13; Kids – £6.50; Family – £32.50; Family (1 adult) – £19.50

 The prices above are for Standard Admission.
 Gift Aid Admission includes a 10% or more voluntary donation to the facility.
 The bookshop and exhibition space are free to enter.

 Opening times: 10am-4pm daily

 Did you know: Wolverhampton used to be part of Wales many years ago!
 Here are some more interesting Facts about Wales

 History buffs flock to Moseley Old Hall, a 17th century stately home near Wolverhampton.
 Most famous as the hiding spot for King Charles II after his 1651 defeat at the Battle of Worcester, the home still has the priest hole where the monarch evaded capture.